-Beginning with the player with the First Player marker, each player shifts everything on their cooldown track down one number.
+The player with the First Player marker shifts everything on their cooldown track down one number.
+Then the other player does the same.
 Things that shift off the 1 return to play.
-After shifting off the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.
+When shifting off of the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.